-(r) A Scheduling Coordinator may submit a Variable Energy Resource Self-Schedule for the RTM can be submitted from a Variable Energy Resource.
-A Scheduling Coordinator can use either the CAISO forecast for Expected Energy in the RTM or can provide its own forecast for Expected Energy pursuant to the requirements specified in Section 4.8.2.
+(v) A Scheduling Coordinator may submit a Variable Energy Resource Self-Schedule for the Real-Time Market can be submitted from a Variable Energy Resource.
+A Scheduling Coordinator can use either the CAISO forecast for Expected Energy in the Real-Time Market or can provide its own forecast for Expected Energy pursuant to the requirements specified in Section 4.8.2.
 The Scheduling Coordinator must indicate in the Master File whether it is using its own forecast or the CAISO forecast for its resource in support of the Variable Energy Self-Schedule.
-The Scheduling Coordinator is not required to include the same MWh quantity for each of the four fifteen (15)-minute intervals that make up the applicable Trading Hour for the Variable Energy Resource Self-Schedule include.
-If an external Variable Energy Resource that is not using a forecast of its output provided by the CAISO submits a Variable Energy Resource Self-Schedule and the Expected Energy is not delivered in the FMM, the Scheduling Coordinator for the Variable Energy Resource will be subject to the Decline Potential Charge as described in Section 11.31.
-Scheduling Coordinators for Dynamically Scheduled Variable Energy Resources that provide the CAISO with a two-hour rolling forecast with five-minute granularity can submit Variable Energy Resource Self-Schedules.
+The Scheduling Coordinator is not required to include the same MWh quantity for each of the four (4) fifteen (15)-minute intervals that make up the applicable Trading Hour for the Variable Energy Resource Self-Schedule include.
+If an external Variable Energy Resource that is not using a forecast of its output provided by the CAISO submits a Variable Energy Resource Self-Schedule and the Expected Energy is not delivered in the Fifteen-Minute Market, the Scheduling Coordinator for the Variable Energy Resource will be subject to the Decline Potential Charge as described in Section 11.31.
+Scheduling Coordinators for Dynamically Scheduled Variable Energy Resources that provide the CAISO with a two (2)-hour rolling forecast with five (5)-minute granularity can submit Variable Energy Resource Self-Schedules.

-(s) Scheduling Coordinators can submit Economic Hourly Block Bids to be considered in the HASP and to be accepted as binding Schedules with the same MWh award for each of the four FMM intervals.
+(w) Scheduling Coordinators can submit Economic Hourly Block Bids to be considered in the HASP and to be accepted as binding Schedules with the same MWh award for each of the four (4) Fifteen-Minute Market intervals.
 Scheduling Coordinator can also submit Economic Hourly Block Bids for Ancillary Services.
 As specified in Section 11, a cleared Economic Hourly Block Bid is not eligible for Bid Cost Recovery.

-(t) Scheduling Coordinators can submit Economic Hourly Block Bids with Intra-Hour Option.
-If accepted in the HASP, such a Bid creates a binding schedule with same MWh awards for each of the four FMM intervals.
-After that, the RTM can optimize such schedules for economic reasons once through an FMM during the Trading Hour.
+(x) Scheduling Coordinators can submit Economic Hourly Block Bids with Intra-Hour Option.
+If accepted in the HASP, such a Bid creates a binding schedule with same MWh awards for each of the four (4) Fifteen-Minute Market intervals.
+After that, the Real-Time Market can optimize such schedules for economic reasons once through a Fifteen-Minute Market during the Trading Hour.
 As specified in Section 11, a cleared Economic Hourly Block Bid with Intra-Hour Option is not eligible for Bid Cost Recovery.

-(u) A Scheduling Coordinator submitting Bids to the RTM is not required to submit a Self-Schedule Hourly Block, a Variable Energy Resource Self-Schedule, an Economic Hourly Block Bid, or an Economic Hourly Block Bid with Intra-Hour Option, and may instead choose to participate in the RTM through Economic Bids or Self-Schedules.
+(y) A Scheduling Coordinator submitting Bids to the Real-Time Market is not required to submit a Self-Schedule Hourly Block, a Variable Energy Resource Self-Schedule, an Economic Hourly Block Bid, or an Economic Hourly Block Bid with Intra-Hour Option, and may instead choose to participate in the Real-Time Market through Economic Bids or Self-Schedules.

 * * * * *